 Students should aim to keep rooms in the condition in which they find them on arrival.
-They must not damage the walls or doors by using drawing pins, sellotape or blutack.
-Should any damage occur and in the opinion of the College the walls of the room require painting, the undergraduate will be charged accordingly.
+They must not damage the walls or doors by using drawing pins, sellotape, glue or blutack.
+Should any damage occur and in the opinion of the College the walls of the room require painting, the undergraduate will be charged accordingly - please see the damage charge list, also available on the College website.
 Room inventories should be completed and returned to the Accommodation Office by Monday of 1st Week of each term; non-returns will be taken to indicate acceptance of the inventory.
 Any items identified for repair must be reported via the College's Maintenance Request form as soon as practicable (see 'Repairs' below).

 All rooms and kitchens must be kept clean and tidy.
-Once students have finished cooking and eating they should wash and dry their china, cutlery and cooking utensils and put them away in the cupboard provided as this will help keep the kitchen hygienically clean for the next user.
+Once students have finished cooking and eating they should wash and dry their cutlery and cooking utensils and put them away in the cupboard provided as this will help keep the kitchen hygienically clean for the next user.
 All washing up should be done in the kitchens and all laundry in the allocated laundry rooms.
 Students may be charged on a cost reimbursement basis in the event of a drain becoming blocked as a result of misuse.
-The cooking of food and boiling of water in study bedrooms is prohibited and this includes the use of kettles, cookers, toasters and microwaves.
+The cooking of food and boiling of water in study bedrooms is prohibited and this includes the use of cookers, toasters and microwaves.
 Instruction manuals for cooking equipment can be found at the Lodge.